Reviewing ProFrac (ACDC) and Its Competitors

-ProFrac (NASDAQ:ACDC – Get Rating) is one of 32 public companies in the “Oil & gas field services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare ProFrac to related businesses based on the strength of its analyst recommendations, profitability, valuation, risk, institutional ownership, earnings and dividends.
+ProFrac (NASDAQ:ACDC – Get Rating) is one of 31 public companies in the “Oil & gas field services, not elsewhere classified” industry, but how does it compare to its rivals?
+We will compare ProFrac to related businesses based on the strength of its earnings, dividends, profitability, risk, valuation, analyst recommendations and institutional ownership.

-This is a summary of current ratings and recommmendations for ProFrac and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for ProFrac and its rivals, as provided by MarketBeat.com.

 |Sell Ratings